UW-PCE-jscript330-su2022/week-1/README.md

 ### Deleting an item

-The API supports deleting entried via the `_id` parameter of the entry item.
+The API supports deleting entries via the `_id` parameter of the entry item.

 **Example:**
 **Input:**